 The BMI calculator is a useful tool that measures whether you are overweight, underweight, or just right.
-Your weight alone is not enough to tell.
-A tall, skinny man may easily weigh more than a short but rotund woman.
-Your body mass index overcomes this problem by comparing your weight to your height, and returning a single number.
-This number is then compared on the scale of BMI ranges, which define the ranges of underweight, normal, overweight, and obese.
+Your weight alone is not enough to tell, as a tall, skinny man may easily weigh more than a short but rotund woman.
+The body mass index, or BMI, overcomes this problem by finding a ratio of your weight to your height and returning a single number.
+This number will fit into a category on the scale of BMI ranges, which are defined as underweight, normal, overweight, and obese.

 - How to calculate BMI.